For your business

 also the front desk.

 You sell sessions, not software.
 Every minute you spend on scheduling and intake is a minute you’re not on the floor.
-The agents handle the admin so you’re back where the work actually happens.
+The starter package handles the admin so you’re back where the work actually happens.

 Walks new clients through goals, health background, and schedule preferences.
 Hands you a clean summary before the first session.